travigd/documentation/dotnet-api/connecting-to-a-server.md

 ### Handling Failures

-The following methods on the `ConnectionSettingsBuilder` allow you to modify the way the connection handles operation failures and connection issues.
+The following methods on the `ConnectionSettingsBuilder` allow you to change the way the connection handles operation failures and connection issues.

 #### Reconnections